mikependon/RepoDB.NET/pages/features/bulkoperations/postgresql.md

 All the provided operations has a `batchSize` attribute that enables you to override the size of the items being wired-up to the server during the operation.
 By default it is `null`, all the items are being sent together in one-go.

-Use this attribute if you wish to optimize the operation based on certain sitution (i.e.: No. of Columns, Type/Size of Data, Network Latency).
+Use this attribute if you wish to optimize the operation based on certain situtions.

+- Network Latency
+- Infrastructure
+- No. of Columns
+- Type of Data

 ## Async Methods

 All the provided synchronous operations has its equivalent asynchronous (Async) operations.

+---

 ## BinaryBulkDelete

 Delete the existing rows from the database by bulk.
 It returns the number of rows that has been deleted during the operation.

-### BinaryBulkDelete via DataEntities
+### BinaryBulkDelete (via DataEntities)

 ```csharp
 using (var connection = new NpgsqlConnection(ConnectionString))